AvianHan/SC6103/README.md

         return an error message
 }

+4. [idempotent] select_meal (flight_id, meal_option) {
+    if flight_id does not exist:
+        return an error message
+    if meal_option is unavailable:
+        return an error message
+    if meal_option is already selected by this client: return acknowledgement to client
+    if meal_option is available:
+        set the selected meal option for the client return acknowledgement
+}

+5. [non-idempotent] add_extra_baggage (flight_id, baggage_weight) {
+    if flight_id does not exist:
+        return an error message
+    if baggage_weight exceeds maximum allowable weight:
+        return an error message
+    if baggage_weight is within allowable limits:
+        add baggage_weight to the total baggage for this flight charge the client based on the weight return acknowledgement
+}

-4. callback (server & client): monitor_seat_availability (main pre content)
+6. callback (server & client): monitor_seat_availability (main pre content)

-5. two more operations on the flights through client-server communication:
-    - one idempotent 选餐
-    - one non-idempotent VIP休息室+其他各类需求购买

-6. create a new thread to serve each request received
+7. create a new thread to serve each request received

-7. The client address is obtained by the server when it receives a request from a client.
+8. The client address is obtained by the server when it receives a request from a client.
 ```